 - HIPAA Authorization: This will allow us to collect your relevant medical records and to talk with your doctors about your injuries and case.

 - Police Report: if there was a police report, get it.
-The police report has important information, including (1) where the accident happened; (2) the identity of the other drivers involved in the accident and their insurance information; (3) a description of what the officer believes happened; and (4) most importantly, a list of the names and contact information of any witnesses that the police officer identified.
+The police report has valuable information, including (1) where the incident occurred; (2) the identity of the other drivers involved in the accident and their insurance information; (3) a description of what the officer believes happened; and (4) most importantly, a list of the names and contact information of any witnesses that the police officer identified.

-- Witnesses: The lawyer will then contact all witnesses listed in the police report, and all witnesses that you know about.
+- Witnesses: The lawyer will then contact all witnesses listed in the police report and any other witnesses.
 Especially in accident cases that might be close calls, these witnesses can help to prove your claim.

-- Cameras: Video footage can come from a variety of sources—traffic cameras, red light cameras, even cameras attached to nearby buildings sometimes pick up road activity.
+- Cameras: Video footage can come from a variety of sources—traffic cameras, red-light cameras, and even cameras attached to nearby buildings sometimes pick up road activity.
 Your lawyer may seek out and attempt to preserve this type of evidence.

-- 911 Calls: If a 911 call was made, the lawyer might need to obtain a copy of the recording.
-This may be the case where the 911 call was made by an unknown person (who might be a witness), or where the time of the accident may be important.
+- 911 Calls: If a 911 call was made, the attorney might need to obtain a copy of the recording.
+This may be the case where the 911 call was made by an unknown person (who might be a witness), or where the time of the accident may be significant.

-- Legal Research: There are a number of things your lawyer may need to research with regard to your case, particularly if there are uncommon legal issues that may arise.
-The lawyer will of course determine whether there are any deadlines, and what those deadlines might be.
+- Legal Research: There are some things your lawyer may need to research for your case, particularly if there are uncommon legal issues that may arise.
+The lawyer will, of course, determine whether there are any deadlines, and what those deadlines might be.
 But the lawyer may need to look at the rules of the road that apply to the location of the accident, and the rules for drivers (for example, if the negligent driver was a commercial truck operator, there are very specific rules of conduct).

 The ball usually gets rolling with the police report, which are in many Maryland counties are available instantaneously online.
-Some counties still require that they be ordered by mail, however, which can take one to two weeks.
+Some jurisdictions still require that they are ordered by mail, however, which can take one to two weeks.
 If 911 tapes or camera footage is necessary, those might take longer to obtain.
-Speaking to witnesses of course depends on their responsiveness.
+Speaking to witnesses, of course, depends on their responsiveness.
 The liability investigation may be renewed if new information comes in at any later point in the case.Handling The Insurance Companies

 At the same time as the liability investigation, your lawyers will work with the insurance companies.
-This is one of the best reasons to hire a lawyer—so the insurance companies will stop bothering you (we find that some insurance companies are overly aggressive, and some are very unresponsive).
-When you walk out of your accident lawyer’s office, he or she should immediately send letters of representation to the insurance companies so that they know you are represented.
-Here are the two typical types of insurance companies:
+This is one of the best reasons to hire a lawyer—so the insurance companies will stop bothering you (some insurance companies are overly aggressive, and some are very unresponsive).
+When you walk out of your accident lawyer’s office, he or she should immediately send letters of representation to the insurance companies so that they know you have a lawyer.Your Insurance Company

 Your insurance company will sometimes provide the following benefits that we will work out for you: